kmahon37/plex-dvr-waker/README.md

 ```

 ### Display upcoming scheduled recordings <a name="cmdline-list"></a>
-You can display the upcoming scheduled recordings that are recognized by Plex DVR Waker.
+You can display the upcoming scheduled recordings and Plex maintenance that is recognized by Plex DVR Waker.
 This is useful to compare to your actual recording schedule in Plex.
 In theory, the two schedules should match (_see disclaimer above_).
 The start/end times displayed here will include any offsets configured in Plex.

 *Usage:*
 ```